hrax/now-eslint/README.md

 now-eslint report
 ```

-You will be guided through a series of questions to provide name, filename and update set query for your report.
+You will be guided through a series of questions to provide name, filename and update set query (for example "name=Default") for your report.

 Note that linter currently does not allow reporting on custom XML serialized Service Now records such as 'Workflows'.
 If you encounter such an error, you can specify the table to be skipped in the `config.json` `tables` property.